How to check your credit score

 Your credit score will be given as a number, and typically falls into one of five categories: Excellent, Good, Fair, Poor and Very Poor.
-Different credit rating agencies (CRAs) use slightly different rating systems, for example Experian, the UK’s largest CRA, scores out of 999, while Equifax gives out scores up to 700.
+Different credit rating agencies (CRAs) use slightly different rating systems, for example Experian, one of the UK’s largest CRA's, scores out of 999, while Equifax gives out scores up to 700.
 So, your actual score may vary depending on who you do a credit check with, but a higher score is always better.

 Why is my credit score important?

 It’s also factored in when it comes to deciding what mobile phone plan you’re eligible for and how much your insurance premiums will be, among other things.

 A good credit score can help you access better products and deals while a poor score can mean you miss out or end up paying more.

 When it comes to calculating your credit score, CRAs look at a number of factors including;

 - How much you already owe – are you stretched financially?